Toancodewell/data_clearning_transfrom/README.md

    - Creating new features based on existing ones

 The final cleaned and transformed dataset is now ready for further analysis, such as building predictive models or exploring trends in FIFA 21 player statistics.

+## Dependencies
+The following Python libraries are required to run this project: pandas numpy matplotlib